theronhitchman/low-dim-top/_posts/2015-09-03-tricolores.md

 ---

 I had a lot of fun in class today, and I hope you enjoyed it too.
-What did we accomplish?
+I usually have fun teaching, but your willingness to play along is great.
+So, What did we accomplish?

 1. We continued our discussion of Dowker notation for knots.
 In particular, we